Multi-Atlas Segmentation and Spatial Alignment of the Human Embryo in First Trimester 3D Ultrasound: Experiments

 \subsubsection{Manual annotations and image pre-processing}

-In the Predict study the embryonic volume (EV) is semi-automatically measured using Virtual Reality techniques \citep{Rousian2018}.
+In the Rotterdam Periconceptional cohort the embryonic volume (EV) is semi-automatically measured using Virtual Reality (VR) techniques and a region-growing segmentation algorithm that has been implemented specifically for this measurement \citep{rousian2009}.
+The embryonic volume was measured by various experienced researchers from the cohort over the years (2009-2018).
+Evaluation of this measurement showed that inter-observer variability between an experienced and inexperienced rater is 0.999 ($95\% CI: 0.997-0.999)$ and intra-observer variability was 0.999 ($95\% CI: 0.998-0.999)$ \citep{rousian2010}.
 We choose to use the available EV measurements for evaluation and refer to them as $EV_{gt}$.
 Additionally, for 186 images corresponding segmentations were saved.
 We used these segmentation, referred to as $S_I^{gt}$, for evaluation as well.

 The included images have isotropic voxel sizes varying between 0.06 mm and 0.75 mm.
 The resolution varied between 121 and 328 voxels in the first dimension, between 83 and 257 voxels in the second dimension and 109 and 307 voxels in the third dimension.
-To speed up training all images were re-scaled to $64 \times 64 \times 64$ voxels.
-To achieve this while keeping isotropic voxel sizing, all images were padded with zeros to a square shape and subsequently rescaled to the right size.
+To speed up training all images were down-sampled to $64 \times 64 \times 64$ voxels.
+To achieve this while keeping isotropic voxel sizing, all images were padded with zeros to a square shape and subsequently re-scaled to the right size.